jcs-elpa/organize-imports-java/README.md

 # organize-imports-java #

-Organize Imports Java is an organize imports functionalities plugins for editing Java code.
-The only purpose of this project is to implement the functionalities of how eclipse treated as C-S-o key.
+Organize Imports Java is an organize import functionality plugin for editing Java code.
+This plugin mimics eclipses use of the C-S-o Key.
-This plugin only uses elisp without using any other plugin, so it make this plugin more portable and light weight.
+And it only uses elisp, making it more portable and light weight.
 <br/><br/>

 ## How to use? ##
-1. Create oij.ini file at the version control root directory.
+1. Create an oij.ini file at the version control root directory.
-The example can be find below INI Example section.
+An example can be found below in the “INI Example” section.
-2. After you have include all the Java Libraries into oij.ini file.
-You can just run `organize-imports-java-do-imports` and it will load the included jar path in oij.ini file and do the import in the current buffer.
-Just to let you know, it will take a while lodaing all the jar/lib files the first time to create the cache file.
-If you wish to refresh the paths-config.oij file then just call `organize-imports-java-reload-paths` function then it will do the work.
+2. After you have included all the Java Libraries into the oij.ini file.
+You can run `organize-imports-java-do-imports` and it will load the included jar path in the oij.ini file and import in the current buffer (It will take a while loading all the jar/lib files the first time to create the cache file).
+If you wish to refresh the paths-config.oij file then just call `organize-imports-java-reload-paths` function, and it will do the work.

 ## INI Example ##
 This is an example of oij.ini file.
-Include all the java library path so this plugin can search for all the paths inside this jars files you include in this file.
+It Includes all the java library paths.
+This plugin can search for all the paths inside this jars files you include in this file.
 ```
 #
 # Include Java .jar file paths.